 Nominating and Corporate Governance Committee.
 The Nominating and Corporate Governance Committee consists of Messrs.
 Abbey, Cownie, Hubbell, Moore and Ross, each of whom is an independent director.
 Mr. Hubbell serves as chairperson.
 Mr. Cownie will retire from the Board and this Committee effective as of our Annual Meeting.
 The Nominating and Corporate Governance Committee met one time in 2011 with all members attending the meeting.
-The Nominating and Corporate Governance Committee operates under a charter which provides that the Committee will:
+The Nominating and Corporate Governance Committee will: